odosa-osifo/odosa-osifo.github.io/README.md

 - Data Filtering (WHERE)
 Applied conditional filtering to retrieve only relevant records, such as employees belonging to a specific department.

+- Data Aggregation (COUNT, SUM, AVG)
+Used aggregate functions to calculate incident counts, total incident costs, average costs, and average days lost across different categories such as plant, department, injury location, and incident type.

+- Grouping and Categorisation (GROUP BY)
+Grouped records by plant, department, report type, age group, gender, incident type, shift, month, and year to identify patterns and compare safety performance across multiple dimensions.

+- Sorting and Ranking (ORDER BY, TOP)
+Applied sorting and ranking techniques to identify the highest-risk plants, departments, age groups, and incident types based on frequency, cost, and severity.

-**Project Description:** This project demonstrates the use of SQL for data querying, transformation, and analysis using an employee dataset.
-The objective of the project was to explore how SQL can be used to efficiently retrieve and manipulate structured data stored in a relational database.
+**Project Description:** This portfolio project showcases practical SQL applications across multiple datasets, including employee records and workplace safety incident data.
+The objective was to demonstrate how SQL can be used to manage, query, and analyse structured business data efficiently in a relational database.

-Through a series of SQL queries, key information was extracted from the employee dataset to perform tasks such as data formatting, aggregation, and filtering.
-The project highlights common SQL operations that are widely used in data analysis and database management.

-The queries performed in this project include retrieving employee information, transforming text data, calculating department-level summaries, extracting specific elements from string fields, and generating system date values.
+The queries performed in this project include retrieving employee and workplace safety information, transforming text data, calculating department-level summaries, extracting specific elements from string fields, and generating system date values.
 These operations demonstrate practical applications of SQL functions for handling real-world business data.

+Across the queries, SQL was used to extract relevant records, summarise trends, aggregate, filter and analyse operational performance, and support decision-making through clear and targeted reporting.
+Overall, the project highlights foundational SQL skills essential for data analysis, reporting, and database management.

 Additionally, the project includes database structure management by creating new tables to support data organization and storage.